 Pyrus pyrifolia is the majestic pear tree that yields the juicy and crispy Asian pear - a fruit that has captured the attention of food enthusiasts around the world.
 Also known as the "nashi apple," "apple pear," "Japanese pear," "sand pear," "bapple," "zodiac pear," "Korean pear," "Korean Giant," or "bae," this fruit is primarily grown in East Asia.
 But its popularity has now spread to other parts of the world.

-Today, you can find Asian pear trees in the United States, primarily concentrated in California, accounting for over 90% of the total US production.
+Today, you can find Asian pear trees in the United States, primarily concentrated in California.
 Asian pears are also grown in smaller quantities in other parts of the US, including Washington, Oregon, and Georgia.
 These pears are typically grown in orchards and harvested in the late summer and early fall.
 And unlike European pears and other types of pears, Asian pears ripen on the tree and maintain their texture and taste long after being picked.

 What Does Asian Pear Taste Like?